-Multiplexer switching is controlled through the use of one or two of the General Purpose Input/Output (GPIO) lines.
-In order to enable automatic multiplexer port switching the module must be configured to use Use GPIO as Antenna Switch in /reader/antenna/ portSwitchGpos.
+Multiplexer switching is controlled using one or two of the General Purpose Input/Output (GPIO) lines.
+To enable automatic multiplexer port switching the module must be configured to Use GPIO as Antenna Switch in /reader/antenna/ portSwitchGpos.

 Once the GPIO line(s) usage has been enabled the following control line states are applied when the different Logical Antenna settings are used.
 The tables below show the mapping that results using GPIO 1 and 2 for multiplexer control (as is used by the ThingMagic 1 to 4 multiplexer) allowing for 4 logical antenna ports.